The-True-Hooha/owogogah/source/_posts/abstraction_makes_the_world_go_round.md

 ---

 This paper is not written to start another episode of a flat or round earth debate.
-Rather, I aim to spark a thought, and discuss what abstraction is, the pyramid of abstractions, and the price for abstraction.
+Rather, I aim to spark a thought, and discuss what abstraction is, the pyramid of abstraction, and the price for abstraction.

 Wikipedia defines Abstraction as a process wherein general rules and concepts are derived from using and classifying specific examples, literal (real or concrete) signifiers, first principles, or other methods.
 It also says it is the outcome of a concept that acts as a common noun for all subordinate concepts and connects any related concepts as a group, field, or category.

 I had initially thought about writing this blog targeted at the software - tech-folks.
 But I implore you to walk with me, I will make this relatable to both code and real life. [you might find computer-related terms, abeg no vex]

- My thoughts on this topic began to take form after reading the book "A History of Western Philosophy" by Bertrand Russel, on advancing what Western civilization has taught us, and where we are now.
+ My thoughts on this topic began to take form after reading the book "A History of Western Philosophy" by Bertrand Russel.
+On advancing what Western civilization has taught us, and where we are now.
 For a moment, I urge you to pause and think, from the first men, who wrote on stones with carvings, to the first paper material "papyrus", down to our present use of computers. it can be seen clearly how the art of writing has evolved.
 Ask yourself, has this new form introduced a new set of super writers, or made the tradeoffs favorable?
 What would have been the narratives for writers like William Shakespeare, or for men like Socrates who was largely fond of teachings in the Greek square, perhaps if X existed in his time?

 I like to think of abstractions as introducing new layers to a process or structure.
 Hidden and complicated facets can be simplified into something smaller, isolating away the important machining part of the system.
 For instance, should the final product of making a pen require 10 steps, it can be abstracted to require 4 - 6 steps.
 The easiest way to relate to abstraction can be likened to an artist or a painter.
 To draw the human body, you'd probably start with the head down to the legs.
 But with abstraction, a faster method can be introduced involving the use of certain shapes, requiring less time but with equal results.